hgohil2805/CTCI/README.md

 - Remove Nth Node From End of List  (LL.removeNthFromEnd) Given a linked list, remove the nth node from the end of list and return its head.

+- Word Pattern
+  Given a pattern and a string str, find if str follows the same pattern.